DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Cannabis comes in various forms .

-Cannabinoid refers to any chemical substance that binds to the cannabinoid receptors in the body producing similar effects to C. sativa.
-Cannabinoids can be taken orally or applied topically.
+Cannabinoid refers to any chemical substance that binds to the cannabinoid receptors CB1 and CB2 in the body producing similar effects to C. sativa.
 There are three types of cannabinoid [1,3].

-Cannabis can be smoked, eaten, or vapourised to induce a temporary state of euphoria and sense of relaxation .
+Cannabis can be smoked, ingested (eaten), or vaporised to induce a temporary state of euphoria and sense of relaxation .
 The psychoactive properties of cannabis are primarily due to THC; THC concentration is commonly used as a measure of cannabis potency.

 Endogenous and exogenous cannabinoids activate the cannabinoid receptors CB1 and CB2 [2–4].